Donald Trump's LaVar Ball tweets cross a line — even for him

 Given Trump's demonstrated willingness -- as a candidate and as president -- to play on racial stereotypes and racial animus to benefit his own political interests, it's impossible to ignore the underlying messaging here.

 King and Ball are both black.
 King is someone with a long-held reputation as a over-the-top hype man.
-He was a Trump supporter and introduced Trump at rallies during the 2016 campaign.
 By comparing Ball to King, Trump is hoping to minimize him, turn him into a sort of cartoon character in the eyes of the president's political base.

 Then there is the reference to Ball as an "ungrateful fool."
 Who is this (black) guy who isn't saying "thank you" to me for everything I have done for him and his family?
 How dare he not be appropriately grateful?